XSchema Spec - Attribute Declarations (Section 2.4), Draft 6

 attribute.
 Fixed effectively hard codes attribute values into particular

 elements.
-If the Required attribute has a value of "Yes", and the AttValue
+If the Fixed attribute has a value of "Yes", the AttValue attribute

-For example, to declare a planet attribute for the Species element, a Required
+For example, to declare a planet attribute for the Species element, a Fixed

 attribute given the value of "Yes" would identify the fixed nature of the